 The family members can receive a one-time payment if the deceased has social security benefits.
 Social Security will pay a death settlement of $255 to the direct family, including the children or spouse of the dead.

 The amount might not cover all the funeral costs.
-However, you can use it for an obituary that might cost you somewhere between $200 and $500.
+However, you can use it for an obituary that might cost between $200 and $500.

 10. FEMA Benefits